vbalnt/tfeat/README.md

 Example on how to use and train the network using Tensorflow can be found [here](https://github.com/vbalnt/tfeat/tree/master/tensorflow)

+**NOTE:** the current version doesn't converge as expected.
+We highly recommend to use Pytorch version in order to reproduce the paper results.

 ## Example usage - torch

 Example on how to use the TFeat descriptor in Torch can be found [here](https://github.com/vbalnt/pnnet/blob/master/eval.lua)